 Nick Titchener is director and solicitor advocate of Lawtons Solicitors.
 He has vast experience in some of the most difficult legal cases including violence, assault and sexual offences.His meticulous approach means that he thrives on challenging and complicated cases.

-Nick also oversees the day-to-day management of Lawtons, which has branches across London, Hertfordshire, Bedfordshire and Essex.
+Nick also oversees the day-to-day management of Lawtons, which has branches across London, Hertfordshire, Bedfordshire, Essex, Cambridge and Northampton.